From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 The characteristic Mycenaean tholos tombs, with their strange beehive-shaped funerary chamber and long entrance passage, first appeared in Messenia.
 Two large tholos tombs (Tombs III and IV) were constructed near the palace at Pylos in the 16th century BC.
 Although looted, they contained many precious grave gifts, which spoke of the rulers’ wealth in this region.
 (There are the tholos tombs at Myrsinochori (Routsi) found in the area of Pylos, one of the early Mycenean centers in Messenia).

-Submycenaean geometric Period
+Submycenaean Geometric Period

 Although the area of Mycenae was gradually abandoned at the end of the 13th century BC, it was inhabited in the centuries that followed.
-The submycenaean and protogeometric periods are represented exclusively by burials in the south slope of the Acropolis, in the area of the tholos tomb of Clytemnestra and Grave Circle B. Evidence of the geometric period comes from a number of houses built over the ruins of the palace as well as pottery both inside and outside of the fortification wall.
+The submycenaean and protogeometric periods are represented exclusively by burials in the south slope of the Acropolis, in the area of the Tholos tomb of Clytemnestra and Grave Circle B. Evidence of the geometric period comes from a number of houses built over the ruins of the palace as well as pottery both inside and outside of the fortification wall.
 This fragmentary pottery is probably connected with some kind of hero cult.

 2. House of Columns

 The most important building on the east slope of the citadel.
-At its northwest corner, where the main entrance was situated, are preserved the doorjambs and the threshold of conglomerate.
+At its northwest corner, where the main entrance was situated, are preserved the doorjambs and the threshold of the conglomerate.
 The house owes its name to the existence of a colonnade in its central courtyard.
 Destroyed in fire, the building is dated to the second half of the 13th century BC.
 In the basement and storerooms of this building, archeologists found commercial stirrup jars with a Linear B tablet.

 3. Artisan’s Quarter